BrunoComitre/docker-resource-inventory/Course Docker from Zero to Mastery - Demystified Containerization/README.md

 Command:
     docker run -d <DOCKER HUB IMAGE> /bin/bash
 Where:
-    - docker run : Command to execute the container
+    - docker run : Command to execute the container.
-    - -d : Detash mode, run the container in the background
+    - -d : Detash mode, run the container in the background.
-    - centos : The image to be created
+    - centos : The image to be created.
-    - /bin/bash : Initializes a container with a process in the terminal
+    - /bin/bash : Initializes a container with a process in the terminal.
 Example:
     docker run -d centos /bin/bash
 ```